-Most of gem quality stones belongs to either Elbaite or Dravite species and many are multicoloured.
-Amazing variety of colours in which this gem is found comes from the fact that it belongs to isomorphous type of minerals.
+Most of gem quality stones belongs to either elbaite or dravite species and often are multicoloured.
+Amazing variety of hues, in which this gem is found, comes from the fact that it belongs to isomorphous type of minerals.
 As it is formed within the earth, one chemical element can replace another, while the crystalline structure remains unchanged.
-This gives Tourmaline the largest colour spectrum of any type of gemstone.
-One of the advantages of this gem is the fact that there are no synthetic stones available.
+This gives tourmaline the largest colour spectrum of any type of gemstone.
+One of clear advantages of this gem is the fact that there are no synthetic stones available.
 You can therefore be sure that your gem is natural.
 Treatments of tourmaline are possible but not common.
 They are permanent in nature and do not affect the value, so there usually is no incentive to preform them.

 Most commonly distinguished varieties are:

 – Rubellite, a red-pink elbaite group member, coloured by manganese.

 – Siberite, a name occasionally used for purple stones.